-As of 31 December 2024, the Company's net investment property measured at cost amounted to NT\$1,221,190 thousand, and constituted 16% of total assets of the parent company, which was material to the financial statements.
+As of 31 December 2024, the Group's net investment property at cost amounted to NT\$1,221,190 thousand, and constituted 15% of total consolidated assets, which was material to the financial statements.
 Considering the evaluation process on the fair value of the investment property made by management is complicated, and related assumptions are based on the evaluation report provided by external specialists and affected by expected future market or economy, we therefore determined this a key audit matter.

-Our audit procedures of key assumption used in disclosure of investment property included, but not limited to, understanding the evaluation report made by the external specialists offered by the Company, and the assumptions and assessment method used, especially the rent and land price of the investment property, which we compared to open market information to analyze the reasonability.
-We also enlisted internal specialists to assist in evaluating the reasonability of the assumption and assessment method made by external specialists used by the Company.
+Our audit procedures of key assumption used in disclosure of investment property included, but not limited to, understanding the evaluation report by external specialists offered by the Group, and the assumptions and assessment method used, especially the rent and land price of the investment property, which we compared to open market information to analyze the reasonability.
+We also enlisted internal specialists to assist in evaluating the reasonability of the assumption and assessment method made by external specialists used by the Group.

-We also assessed the adequacy of disclosures of investment property.
-Please refer to Notes V and VI.9 to the Company's parent company only financial statements.
+We also assessed the adequacy of disclosures of the investment property.
+Please refer to Notes V and VI (8) to the Group's consolidated financial statements.